hhariri/hhariri.github.io/_posts/2020-10-14-a-few-words-on-git.md

 <br/>
 <br/>

 That a tool is complex isn't something that should be seen as meritable.
-What's meritable is making that difficult simple.
+What's meritable is making the difficult simple.
 More on that later.

 ### If you don't like CLI, use a GUI